 Accidental Pervert: Yoshimori has one memorable moment in the manga.
 Luckily for him, he isn't caught.
-Unluckily for him, he's entirely aware of how bad his blunder is and gives himself no end of grief over it.
+Unluckily for him, his conscience gives him no end of grief over it.

 Alien Geometries: The Castle of Karasumori.
 It's MUCH bigger on the inside, among other problems.
 The Kokuboro castle seems to fit this too, though since it was created by a rather capricious and unpredictable kitsune, it's not surprising.